-- 1. In addition to measures required under Regulation 1 (as necessary), banks/ DFIs shall take the following measures for providing correspondent banking services- - (a) assess the suitability of the respondent bank by taking the following steps: - (i) gather adequate information about the respondent bank to understand fully the nature of the respondent bank's business, including the following, where applicable; - Know your customer policy (KYC) - Information about the respondent bank's management and ownership - Major business activities - Their geographical presence/jurisdiction (country) of correspondence
+- 1. In addition to measures required under Regulation 1 (as deemed necessary by the bank/DFI), banks/ DFIs shall take the following measures for providing correspondent banking services- - (a) assess the suitability of the respondent bank by taking the following steps: - gather adequate information about the respondent bank to understand fully the nature of the respondent bank's business, including the following, where applicable; - Know your customer policy (KYC) - Information about the respondent bank's management and ownership - Major business activities

-- Money laundering prevention and detection measures - The purpose of the account or service - The identity of any third party that will use the correspondent banking services (i.e. in case of payable through accounts) - Condition of the bank regulation and supervision in the respondent's country - (ii) determine from any available sources the reputation of the respondent bank and, as far as practicable, the quality of supervision over the respondent bank, including where possible whether it has been the subject of money laundering or financing of terrorism investigation or regulatory action; and - (iii) assess the respondent bank's AML/CFT systems and ascertain that they are adequate and effective, having regard to the AML/CFT measures of the country or jurisdiction in which the respondent bank operates; - (b) clearly understand and document the respective AML/CFT responsibilities of each bank; and - (c) obtain approval of senior management, before establishing new correspondent banking relationship. - 2.
+- Their geographical presence/jurisdiction (country) of correspondence - Money laundering prevention and detection measures - The purpose of the account or service - The identity of any third party that will use the correspondent banking services (i.e. in case of payable through accounts) - Condition of the bank regulation and supervision in the respondent's country - (ii) determine from any available sources the reputation of the respondent bank and, as far as practicable, the quality of supervision over the respondent bank, including where possible whether it has been the subject of money laundering or financing of terrorism investigation or regulatory action; and - (iii) assess the respondent bank in the context of sanctions/embargoes and Advisories about risks. - (b) clearly understand and document the respective AML/CFT responsibilities of each bank; and - (c) obtain approval of senior management, before establishing new correspondent banking relationship. - 2.
 Where the cross-border banking services involve a payable-through account, the correspondent bank shall be satisfied that - - (a) the respondent bank has performed appropriate CDD measures at least equivalent to those specified in Regulation 1 on the third party having direct access to the payable-through account; and - (b) the respondent bank is able to perform ongoing monitoring of its business relations with that third party and is willing and able to provide customer identification information to the correspondent bank/ DFI upon request. - 3.
-Banks/ DFIs shall pay special attention when establishing or continuing correspondent relationship with banks/ financial institutions which are located in jurisdictions that have been identified or called for by FATF for inadequate and poor AML/CFT standards in the fight against money laundering and financing of terrorism.

-- 4. No bank/ DFI shall enter into or continue correspondent banking relations with a shell bank and shall take appropriate measures when establishing correspondent banking relations, to satisfy them that their respondent banks do not permit their accounts to be used by shell banks. - 5.
+Banks/ DFIs shall pay special attention when establishing or continuing correspondent relationship with banks/ financial institutions which are located in jurisdictions that have been identified or called for by FATF for inadequate and poor AML/CFT standards in the fight against money laundering and financing of terrorism. - 4.
+No bank/ DFI shall enter into or continue correspondent banking relations with a shell bank and shall take appropriate measures when establishing correspondent banking relations, to satisfy them that their respondent banks do not permit their accounts to be used by shell banks. - 5.
 In case where a Pakistani bank/DFI is availing correspondent banking services from a bank/financial institution abroad, the CDD measures specified under Para 1(a), 1(b) 1(c), 3 and 4 above should be applied, as considered necessary to mitigate ML/TF risks.